dkz359/JavaStu/README.md

 # JavaStu
-This repo use java learn
+This repository is used to learn java